AndreyFilonenko/sfdc-declarative-trigger-framework/README.md

 </a>

 ## Overview
 A simple and minimal framework for Salesforce Apex triggers with declarative trigger handlers management - in accordance with Salesforce development best practices, defines a single entry point for sObject trigger with dispatching handler functions by a specific trigger event.
-Also gives an ability to manage trigger handlers with the no-code approach, just managing custom metadata descriptors via point and clicks.
+Also gives an ability to manage trigger handlers with the no-code approach, just managing custom metadata definitions via point and clicks.

 ## *TriggerHandler* public API
 #### Properties: